jcrben/heart-sms-android/README.md

 for your usage.

-If you are using a self-built version of the app on a daily basis, then you might want to put in a few of your own API keys, rather than the public ones I have available.
+If you are using a self-built version of the app on a daily basis, then you might want to put in a few of your own API keys, rather than the public ones here as they belong to Pulse/Klinker/Maple.
+These will be changed soon.
 Please see the notes at the top of the file to learn more.

 #### Set up release keystore